General enquiries: 0800 326 5559

 A short-term programme consisting of up to five sessions, MET is often conducted prior to the detoxification stage as it is primarily used as an initial method of treatment that can help motivate individuals to begin the recovery process.

-How can Motivational Enhancement Therapy treat addiction?
+How Can Motivational Enhancement Therapy Treat Addiction?

 MET is designed to help individuals take the necessary steps to receive further treatment for their addiction, and is not intended to be used as a sole method to treat the addiction itself.
-It does not examine the causes of the addiction or provide long-term support – instead, it helps to uncover the internal motivations of the individual which can, in turn, drive positive behavioural changes.

 The majority of studies that examine the effectiveness of MET have focused on alcohol addiction and cannabis dependency, and this form of treatment has been found to be effective when applied to these substances.
 [2]

-MET may be combined with other forms of treatment such as cognitive behavioural therapy or the 12 Steps Programme, both of which have been proven to be highly effective methods in the treatment of various substance and behavioural addictions.
+MET may be combined with other forms of treatment such as cognitive behavioural therapy or the 12 steps programme, both of which have been proven to be highly effective methods in the treatment of various substance and behavioural addictions.

 Not everyone will require MET for addiction recovery, as they have the ability to identify and connect to their own internal motivations without the help of a treatment programme.